AllanParisian/FHERegulatoryReporting/README.md

 ## 🏆 Acknowledgments

-Built with ❤️ using cutting-edge privacy-preserving technology:
+Built with cutting-edge privacy-preserving technology:

 - **Zama** - For pioneering fhEVM technology and TFHE libraries
 - **Ethereum Foundation** - For Sepolia testnet infrastructure